695 - Albert Okura

 This kid doesn't have a date.

-And he's not going to make for very long.
+He's not going to make it for very long.

-So, Albert interprets one Sears' prediction about his second son to mean the boy was destined to oversee a Juan Poyo operations in overseas markets, which is part of the 50-year plan to expand worldwide.
+So, Albert interprets Juan Sears' prediction about his second son to mean the boy was destined to oversee a Juan Pollo operations in overseas markets, which is part of the 50-year plan to expand worldwide.

-What a nightmare to be like growing up in the shadow of your dad being like, you are going to be in charge of our Middle Eastern Juan Poyo locos.
+What a nightmare to be like growing up in the shadow of your dad being like, you are going to be in charge of our Middle Eastern Juan Pollo locos.

 I don't want to go there.